PaLeroy/phd_defense/talk.md

 - .bold[P] = within a population,
 - .bold[BP] = the 10 bests of each population.

-QVMix in the 3M map:

 .center.width-70[![](figures/popu_qvmix.png)]
+.center[QVMix in the 3M map.]

 ---

 ## The heuristic in the evaluation group

 .center.width-60[![](figures/popu_qvmix.png)]
 .center.width-60[![](figures/popu_qvmix_heuristic.png)]
+.center[QVMix in the 3M map.]

 ---
 class: middle

 .center.width-100[![](figures/2team1.png)]
+.center[All methods in the 3M map.]

 .footnote[Leroy, P., Pisane, J., Ernst, D. (2022).
 Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition.]

 ---
 class: middle

-## All in one group

-Same conclusion!

 .center.width-100[![](figures/2teams3.png)]
+.center[All methods in one evaluation group in the 3M map.]

 .footnote[Leroy, P., Pisane, J., Ernst, D. (2022).
 Value-based CTDE Methods in Symmetric Two-team Markov Game: from Cooperation to Team Competition.]